National Register of Historic Places listings in Indian River County, Florida

 This is a list of the National Register of Historic Places listings in Indian River County, Florida.

-This is a complete list of the properties and districts on the National Register of Historic Places in Indian River County, Florida, United States.
+It is a list of properties and districts on the National Register of Historic Places in Indian River County, Florida, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

 There are 32 properties and districts listed on the National Register in the county, including 1 National Historic Landmark.